 Smell the roses, stroll in the cherry orchids and wildflower meadows, admire the glorious plant demonstrations and limescale and sandstone rock gardens.
 Explore the woodland and spot critters in the undergrowth.

 Bird watch on the beautiful lakes and listen to the trickle of water in the streams.
 There are many species of duck, swans, herons and geese to be seen.
-Although it may be tempting to tap a dip in the warmer weather, swimming and fishing are not permitted on the lake.
+Although it may be tempting to have a dip in the warmer weather, swimming and fishing are not permitted on the lake.

 Golden Acre Park has the largest heather garden in Europe.
 Visit in late spring and early autumn to see all the colours pop in their full glory.

-Explore Golden Acre Park With A Video Tour
+Golden Acre Park Map

 Need help navigating?
 The map below outlines all major areas of Golden Acre Park.